Kath Arado

-Kathleen Faith Pepito Arado (born May 22, 1998) is a Filipino volleyball athlete.
+Kathleen Faith Pepito Arado (born May 22, 1998) is a Filipino volleyball athlete who plays as a libero for Premier Volleyball League club PLDT High Speed Hitters.
 She was a member of the UE Lady Warriors in the UAAP.
 She was named the UAAP Season 77 Rookie of the Year alongside Ennajie Laure.
 She also bagged the Best Libero award in the 2016 South East Asian Junior Women's Volleyball Championships in Sisaket, Thailand.

 Career

 Arado is a member of the Under-19 Philippines women's national volleyball team in 2016 which competed in the 2016 Asian Women's U19 Volleyball Championship.
 The team finished at 10th place defeating Australia, Hong Kong, Macau, and New Zealand.
 She was also the libero of the team which competed in the 2016 South East Asian Junior Women's Volleyball Championships where the team finished at the fourth place.
 She was awarded as the 2016 South East Asian Junior Women's Volleyball Championships Best Libero.
 Arado joined the UE Lady Warriors to play in the UAAP where she was awarded as the UAAP Season 77 Rookie of the Year, UAAP Season 79 Best Digger, and UAAP Season 80 Best Digger and Best Receiver.
 She joined the Generika-Ayala Lifesavers in their journey in the Philippine Super Liga.
 In 2021, she signed to Petro Gazz Angels, making her debut at the Premier Volleyball League.
+In 2022, Arado transferred to PLDT High Speed Hitters.